 Even though it might seem insignificant, the keyboard backlight may be one of the reasons why your new laptop battery doesn’t last long.

-If you’re in a well-lit room, you can turn the keyboard light off to save battery power.
+If you’re in a well-lit room, turn the keyboard light off to save battery power.

 Typically, you can find a button or a combination of buttons on your keyboard that you can press to turn the keyboard light off.